What is biltong?

 What shelf-life does the biltong have?

 It must be kept in mind that despite being sealed and vacuum packed, biltong and drywors are meat products and should be consumed sooner, rather than later.
-It is advisable to always store in the fridge and if the bag has been opened, just close it with clothes pin.
+It is advisable to always store in the fridge and if the bag has been opened, just close it with a clothes pin.
 Remember to never put it in a sealed container, as it will sweat and mould will be the result.
-For best flavour and taste, biltong and drywors should be consumed within 2 weeks, but can be kept for up to 8 weeks in the fridge.
+For best flavour and taste, biltong and drywors should be consumed within 10 days, but can be kept for up to 4 weeks in the fridge.

 How do you like your biltong?